 Emperors did not use to put their thumb down to send a gladiator to their death.

-However, it seems Roman Emperors used their thumb to signal the end of the fight: the thumb held in a fist would signify the end of the fight (like putting back a sword in its case).
+In reality, it seems that Roman Emperors used their thumb to signal the end of the fight but holding the thumb inside their fist, as if to symbolise a sword (the thumb) back in its case (the hand).

 The Colosseum is now one of the wonders of the modern world

 The Colosseum is now one of the modern wonders of the world however, it wasn’t always kept in high regard!

 During the Middle Ages, it was abandoned and it became full of unusual plants and flowers making it interesting for botanists more than historians.

 This is why in many paintings you will see it abandoned and surrounded by overgrown vegetation and even grazing cattle!

 I hope you enjoyed these facts about the Roman Colosseum and you can soon go visit!